wsp50317/Hit-mouse/README.md

 The project 's name is Hit Mouse,and it is special topic for OOP course.It is my first project with the cooperation of other classmates.

-As a gorilla,you should hit the mouse to protect your home.
+As a gorilla,you should hit the gopher to protect your home.

+(I did not know that the correct name of this game is "Whack A Mole" until later,and "Gopher" is not equal to "Mouse")

 ## Getting Started